stefan-grafberger/mlinspect/README.md

     `python setup.py test` <br>

-## Vision
+## How it works
-Make it easy to analyze your pipeline and automatically check for common issues.
+mlinspect makes it easy to analyze your pipeline and automatically check for common issues.
 ```python
 from mlinspect import PipelineInspector
 from mlinspect.inspections import MaterializeFirstOutputRows